GeoffBreemer/DLToolkit/scripts/README_aws.md

 	`. gb_connect.sh`

-5. Run the server setup script (takes a minute):
+5. Run the server setup script (will take a couple of minutes as various Python packages are installed/updated):

 	- `cd ~`
 	- `chmod u+x gb_setup_server.sh`